 We all know how to pay out public holidays when staff are working or enjoying an extra day off.

-It's pretty cut and dried: time and a half and a day in lieu if it's a normal day at work, stat day if they're away.
+It's pretty cut and dried: time and a half and a day in lieu if it's a normal day at work, Public holiday taken (or stat day) if they're away.
 Piece of cake if you run a predictable, Monday-Friday kind of business.

 For some unlucky workers, a public holiday will fall on a rostered day off (RDO).
 If it's obviously a day that they wouldn't ordinarily work, employers can just treat it as a plain old unpaid day off.
 Again, no worries...as long as you have a clear, consistent roster.